 - Become familiar with college application and enrollment processes.

 - Taking classes from well qualified, college instructors.

 - Gain early exposure to the academic rigors of a college level course at your own high school.

-- Access GCC Student Resources which can facilitate your academic success in college courses.
+- Access to Germanna Community College student resources which can facilitate your academic success in college courses.

 - Earn college credit based on academic performance throughout the semester, instead of one test.

 - Achieving college credits that are transferable to all Virginia community colleges and most 4-year colleges and universities within the Commonwealth.

 Research into the benefits is ever growing but, for a broad overview of the benefits the Community College Research Center of the Teachers College at Columbia University provides an excellent summary in an article entitled, What We Know About Dual Enrollment.

 Join us for an information session about dual enrollment at one of our campuses, or contact the program coordinator:

 Tim Konhaus, PhD